Mintbase/Grants-Program/Neko.md

 | 1. | AI Prompt Front-end Integration | We will develop a front end powered by a 3rd party AI image generator that will allow users to generate images from customizable prompts.
 | 2. | Auto Minter  | We will develop a smart contract that will connect to the AI front-end to seamlessly mint an image generated by the AI with applicable metadata & descriptions inputted by the user. |

-### Milestone 2 — Create NEKO-AI Marketplace & launch platform MVP to mainnet
+### Milestone 2 — Create NekoAI Marketplace & launch platform MVP to mainnet

 - **Estimated duration:** 1 months
 - **FTE:**  2